AW1534/BetterEventSystem/docs/index.md

 **Extensive 🔨**
 ^^^
-BetterEventSystem is extensive, with a lot of features that you will never use. but if you do, you got it!
+BetterEventSystem is extensive, with a lot of features that you will never need. but if you do, you got it!

 ---